ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### H. Copy address from the previous registration
 When the address details of the previous registration and the current registration is same, the system allows the registration officer to copy the same address as previous registration.
 This feature helps the registration officer to save the time while registering the individual who has the same address as previous registration.

-Upon receiving a request to copy address details from the previous registration to the current registration, the system performs the following steps:
-1. Fetches the address details such as city, state or province, country and postal code of the previous registration from the cache.
-   * If the cache does not contain any of those address details, responds with an error message.
-2. The address details will be pre-populated in the respective fields for the current registration and will be further editable.
-1. This feature is applicable to new registrations, pre-registered and non-pre-registered applicants but does not applies to registration correction such as UIN update, lost UIN and deactivate UIN.
-1. System captures and stores the transaction details for audit purpose (except PII data).
 #### I. Scan and upload of POI, POA and POR
 1. The registration officer can input three types of documents- POA, POI and POR while registering an individual
    * POA refers to Proof of Address, POI is Proof of Identity and POR is Proof of Relationship